Devil-Slayer: Fictional character biography

 Eric questions his tragic life, and reconciles with his wife, then turns himself in for his past crimes.
 He later helps war-torn Potega, but loses his shadow-cloak, and then rededicates himself as a hero.

-Devil-Slayer was later remitted to an asylum, where he discovers a shard of the Nexus of Realities, and then becomes Payne with his partner Sorrow.
+Eric is later remitted to an asylum, where he discovers a shard of the Nexus of All Realities that causes him to become Devil-Slayer again.

 Nighthawk mentioned he had talked to Eric Payne and that he was willing to join a new team of Defenders.
 However, when Richmond suggested it to Initiative boss Tony Stark, he declined the offer.
-Shortly afterwards Eric is seen as a member of the Hawaiian Initiative team, the Point Men, serving the team as their "Monster Hunter".
-When the new 3-D Man arrives in Hawaii, Devil-Slayer informs him that he has sensed portents of doom all day.
-When 3-D Man identifies team member Magnitude as a Skrull impostor, the Skrull attacks and severely wounds the other Point Men, Star Sign and Paydirt.
-The Skrull is killed, and Devil-Slayer uses his Shadow Cloak to teleport Delroy to Camp Hammond before taking Star Sign and Paydirt to a hospital.
+Shortly afterwards, Eric is seen as a member of the Hawaiian Initiative team, the Point Men, serving the team as their "Monster Hunter".
+When 3-D Man arrives in Hawaii, Devil-Slayer informs him that he has sensed portents of doom all day.
+When 3-D Man identifies team member Magnitude as a Skrull impostor, the Skrull attacks and severely wounds the other Point Men, Star Sign, and Paydirt.
+The Skrull is killed, and Devil-Slayer uses his Shadow Cloak to teleport 3-D Man to Camp Hammond before taking Star Sign and Paydirt to a hospital.
 Devil-Slayer later appears in Utah with the cyborg Jocasta to aid 3-D Man and the Skrull Kill Krew.
 He spends some time teleporting the Krew and their ever-increasing allies across the country to kill Skrulls who have infiltrated the Initiative teams.
 As forewarned, he runs out of power and faints, leaving the final few confrontations to the speedsters the Krew have recruited.

 After Doctor Strange loses his position as Sorcerer Supreme, Devil-Slayer is one of the many magic users approached by the Eye of Agamotto as a potential replacement.

-Devil-Slayer (wearing a totally new costume) is recruited by Wonder Man (whose ionic energy leaking powers were affecting his judgement) to join his Revengers.
-He and the Revengers were defeated by the three Avengers teams and remanded to the Raft.
-When he was interrogated, Devil-Slayer stated that he joined the Revengers in order to make a reality where the Avengers were held accountable for their actions.
+Devil-Slayer (wearing a new costume) is recruited by Wonder Man (whose ionic energy leaking powers were affecting his judgement) to join his Revengers.
+He and the Revengers are defeated by the three Avengers teams and remanded to the Raft.
+When he was interrogated, Devil-Slayer stated that he joined the Revengers to create a reality where the Avengers were held accountable for their actions.